A169 road: Safety

 North Yorkshire Police have mobile speed cameras placed on the road at random times.
 These cameras have been recording in positions where people have been killed or seriously injured and at designated motorcycle incident points (the route is recognised as being 'used by motorcycles that has a high incidence of collisions and anti social behaviour.'
 Serious offenders summonsed to court were as follows; 20 in 2013, 11 in 2014 and 8 up to August 2015.

 Public transport

-Buses operate on the route between Malton and Whitby.
-The Coastliner service runs from Leeds to York and onto Malton (via the A64) 3 times hourly.
-Of these, an hourly service operates to Pickering with four services a day going on to Whitby via the A169.
-The whole route of the Coastliner service was voted Britain's most scenic bus route in an online poll in 2018.
-Particular mention was made about the section across the moors on the A169 road.
+Buses operate on the A169 between Malton and Whitby.
+The Yorkshire Coastliner service 840, which runs from Leeds and York to Malton via the A64, provides an hourly service from Malton to Pickering with four services a day going on to Whitby.
+The whole route of the Coastliner service was voted Britain's most scenic bus route in an online poll in 2018, with particular mention being made of the section between Pickering and Whitby.
+Viscount Travel’s route X28, between Malton and Scarborough, provides some additional services between Malton and Pickering.